 - The Acadian Memorial in St. Martinville.
 The memorial has a 30-foot-by-12-foot mural depicting the arrival of the Cajuns in Louisiana.
 Artist Robert Dafford is said to have used descendants of the region’s first Cajun families as models when he created the mural.

 - The Mardi Gras Museum of Imperial Calcasieu in Lake Charles.
-Cajun Country has a rich Mardi Gras history, and exhibits at the Mardi Gras Museum of Imperial Calcasieu in Lake Charles include one of the largest collections of Mardi Gras costumes in Louisiana.
+Cajun Country has a rich Mardi Gras history, and exhibits at the Mardi Gras Museum of Imperial Calcasieu in Lake Charles include one of the largest collections of colorful Mardi Gras costumes in Louisiana.